 Six Pancras Square

-Intended as the new London headquarters of global banking group BNP Paribas, the thirteen-storey building is designed by French architect Wilmotte & Associés.
+The thirteen-storey Six Pancras Square was designed by French architect Wilmotte & Associés, and is now home to Google.
 Clad in terracotta, the landmark building features a full-height central atrium, roof gardens and two basement levels.

-Under one corner of the site runs the high pressure Thames Water Ring Main.
-We carried out a detailed geotechnical analysis, modelling the effects of site clearance, piling work and construction.
-This demonstrated to Thames Water that the impact of the works was within acceptable limits.
+The high-pressure Thames Water Ring Main runs under one corner of the site, so we carried out detailed geotechnical analysis, modelling the effects of site clearance, piling work and construction, to demonstrate to Thames Water that the impact of the works was within acceptable limits.

-The building itself features a reinforced concrete frame to upper ground floor level, the remainder constructed from steel and designed as column-free, delivering efficient and flexible workspaces of spans in excess of 13 m.
+The building itself features a reinforced concrete frame to upper ground floor level, the remainder constructed from steel and designed as column free, delivering efficient and flexible workspaces with spans in excess of 13 m.

 Commercial office building as part of the huge masterplan for Pancras Square in North London

 Wilmotte & Associés, Adamson Associates